RubixML/ML/README.md

 Rubix is a library that lets you build intelligent programs that learn from data in PHP.

 ### Our Mission
 The goal of the Rubix project is to bring state-of-the-art machine learning capabilities to the PHP language.
-Although the language is known best for its performance on the web, we believe PHP programmers should be able to take advantage of the major advances in AI and machine learning today.
+Although the language is known best for its performance on the web, we believe PHP engineers should be able to take advantage of the major advances in AI and machine learning today also.
 Our intent is to provide the tooling to facilitate small to medium sized projects, rapid prototyping, and education.

 ### Table of Contents